Roll the Bones: Side one

-The opening verse of "Dreamline" has references to astronomy, which Peart was inspired by after cycling several hundred miles from Cincinnati to Columbus between two gigs on the Presto tour.
-Upon arrival he watched the popular science series Nova on the Public Broadcasting Service and a program on satellite imaging which captured his imagination.
+The opening verse of "Dreamline" has references to astronomy, which Peart was inspired by after bicycling a hundred miles from Cincinnati to Columbus between two gigs on the Presto tour.
+Upon arrival, he watched the popular science series Nova on PBS, and a program on satellite imaging captured his imagination.

 "Bravado" deals with how one should not give up after failing, as opposed to ending life by suicide, which Peart had addressed in "The Pass" on Presto.
-The song was particularly emotional for Lee and rated it as one of the band's best ever songs partly due to its different texture than the rest of the album.
-The band was optimistic about its musical form, but faced the problem of overworking its arrangement because all the parts sounded good to them.
-In the end, they learned that by stripping the song back, it resulted in a stronger track.
+The song was particularly emotional for Lee, who rated it as one of the band's best ever songs, partly due to its different texture than the rest of the album.
+The band was optimistic about its musical form but faced the problem of overworking its arrangement because all the parts sounded good to them.
+In the end, they learned that stripping the song back resulted in a stronger track.

-"Roll the Bones" was named after a science fiction story by Fritz Lieber that Peart had read some 15 years prior titled Gonna Roll the Bones.
+"Roll the Bones" was named after a science fiction story by Fritz Leiber that Peart had read some 15 years prior, titled "Gonna Roll the Bones".
 Though the story had no influence on the music or its message, Peart took a liking to the particular phrase and had kept it in his notebook.
 The phrase is also a slang term for rolling dice.

-When the band was recording "Roll the Bones", Lee said they decided to "have some fun" with it and included a rap section.
-Peart recalled some skepticism from his band mates at first and they tried different ways to present it, including a female voice, but "the transition was too harsh."
-They instead opted for Lee's voice with low-frequency effects applied to it.
+When the band was recording "Roll the Bones", Lee said they decided to "have some fun" with it and include a rap section.
+Peart recalled some skepticism from his bandmates at first and they tried different ways to present it, including a female voice, but "the transition was too harsh."
+They instead opted to use Lee's voice with low-frequency effects applied to it.

 "Where's My Thing?" was the band's first instrumental since "YYZ" from Moving Pictures (1981).
-It has a humorous subtitle of "Part IV, 'Gangster of Boats' Trilogy", referring to an inside joke where Lee and Lifeson threatened to name a Rush album Gangster of Boats if Peart has difficulty in coming up with a title, plus the fact that it's the fourth part of a trilogy.
+It has the humorous subtitle of "Part IV, 'Gangster of Boats' Trilogy", referring to an inside joke where Lee and Lifeson threatened to name a Rush album Gangster of Boats if Peart ever had difficulty coming up with a title, as well as the joke that it's the fourth part of a trilogy.
 Peart wrote that the group had wanted to record an instrumental for a while at this point and that the group had "a lot of fun" recording it.
-They had wanted to do one for Presto, but every time Lee and Lifeson had a piece of music a lyric that Peart had written fit well together with it.
-This time around, Peart let the two write an instrumental track and deliberately avoided to feed them lyrics until they had put one together.
+They had wanted to include one on Presto, but every time Lee and Lifeson had a piece of music, Peart provided a lyric that fit well with it.
+For this album, Peart let the two write an instrumental track and deliberately avoided providing them lyrics until they had put one together.
 Rather than making the track a showcase for the group's playing ability, Lee and Lifeson wanted to give it a verse and chorus section to make it sound like a "genuine song".